27-Year-Old Defensive Tackle – Cleveland Browns

 Signed a four-year deal with Cleveland in August of 2011 with a team option for a fifth year.

-Taylor (knee) will be placed on IR by the Browns, Mary Kay Cabot of the Cleveland Plain Dealer reports.
+Taylor (knee) said he'll be a full-go for training camp, Mary Kay Cabot of the Cleveland Plain Dealer reports.

 To instantly reveal our fantasy analysis of every player – including Phil Taylor – simply subscribe now.